cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

     string provider_addr = 2;
 }
 ```
 Validators can only opt out after a consumer chain has started and hence the above message returns an error if the chain with `chain_id` is not running.
+Additionally, a validator that belongs to the top N% validators cannot opt out from a Top N and hence a `MsgOptOut` would error in such a case.

 #### State & Query
 We also update the state of the opted-in validators when a validator has opted out by removing it from there.